Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/IdP-OIDC.md

 4. Input/persisted/output claims:

-    a.
-Mentions the list of the claims provider can expect in request/persist/respond with.
+    1. Mentions the list of the claims provider can expect in request/persist/respond with.

-    b.
-And their mapping from the *PartnerClaimType* to the claim’s used in the policy XML file.
+    2. And their mapping from the *PartnerClaimType* to the claim’s used in the policy XML file.

 5. Input/output claims transformations:

-    a.
-Reference to the *ClaimsTransformation*’s defined in the policy XML file.
+    1. Reference to the *ClaimsTransformation*’s defined in the policy XML file.

-    b.
-Input transforms are run prior to sending the request to the provider and output transforms are run on receiving the response from the provider.
+    2. Input transforms are run prior to sending the request to the provider and output transforms are run on receiving the response from the provider.